Azure/azure-sdk-for-python/doc/deprecation_process.md

 ## Fix any CI issues

 Wait for the CI to run.
-Fix any issues related to the deprecation in the PR.
+Fix any issues related to deprecation in the PR, such as changelog formatting.

-There should not be any tests or mypy/pylint/etc. failures as these checks have all been disabled.
+There should not be any tests or mypy/pylint/etc. failures as these checks are disabled on `Inactive` packages.

-## Update Development Status classifier in setup.py

-Update `setup.py` to change the `Development Status` classifier to `Development Status :: 7 - Inactive`.

-**Note: This needs to be your LAST commit on the PR.**

-`Inactive` packages are disabled from most CI verification, therefore the CI should be faster and have fewer requirements.

 ## Post your PR in the Python review channel